The edge of discovery: Controlling the local false discovery rate at the margin: Introduction

 We can consider the $\maxlfdr$ as a frequentist error control criterion in the two-groups model \eqref{eq-two-groups}, which may not be a fully Bayesian model if we treat $\pi_0$ and $f_1$ as unknown.
 If $f_1$ is non-increasing, then the $\maxlfdr$ of $\cR$ coincides with the probability that the last rejection is a false discovery.
 This latter definition extends beyond the two-groups model, to the setting where the Bernoulli variables $H_1,\ldots,H_m$ are fixed rather than random.

 In addition to the $\maxlfdr$ criterion, we also introduce a simple multiple testing procedure, the {\em support line} (SL) procedure, and show that it provably controls the max-lfdr under mild assumptions.
 Define the $p$-value order statistics $p_{(1)} \leq \cdots \leq p_{(m)}$, and let $p_{(0)} = 0$ by convention.
-Then our procedure rejects $p$-values up to the last (and a.s. unique) minimizer
+Then our procedure rejects $p$-values up to the last minimizer

-That is, we reject $\cR_{\q} \coloneqq \{i:\; p_i \leq \tau_{\q}\}$, for the threshold $\tau_{\q} = p_{(R_{\q})}$.
-Under the two-groups model~\eqref{eq-two-groups}, with non-increasing $f_1$, we show in Theorem~\ref{thm-main} that, for~$q\le 1$,
+That is, we reject $\cR_{\tol} \coloneqq \{i:\; p_i \leq \tau_{\tol}\}$, for the threshold $\tau_{\tol} = p_{(R_{\tol})}$.
+Under the two-groups model~\eqref{eq-two-groups}, with non-increasing $f_1$, we show in Theorem~\ref{thm-main} that, for~$\tol\le 1$,

-Our method can be implemented without knowing $\pi_0$ or $f_1$, apart from the shape constraint, and bears a close relationship to the BH procedure, which replaces $R_{\q}$ in \eqref{eq-def-procedure} with
+Our method can be implemented without knowing $\pi_0$ or $f_1$, apart from the shape constraint, and bears a close relationship to the BH procedure, which replaces $R_{\tol}$ in \eqref{eq-def-procedure} with